 INFORMED CONSENT

-SETTING- All lands subject to programming by Parry Sound Forest School, including, but not limited to, lands adjacent to Briggs Lake including Canadore College Grounds and including the Town of Parry Sound Forested Lots within a five kilometer distance from the college; the Township of Carling Forested area; the Holmstead Farm; the Foley Fairgrounds forested area; Kinsmen Park forested lots; and Georgian Nordic Outdoor Activity Centre's surrounding land.
+SETTING- Lands adjacent to Briggs Lake including Canadore College Grounds and including Town of Parry Sound Forested Lots within a five kilometer distance from the college or Land within a five kilometer distance of the Foley Agricultural Hall.
+Lands may also include the Kinsmen Park forested lots; the Holmstead Farm and Forest; and Land of the Wasauksing First Nations.

 INTRODUCTION - At Parry Sound Forest School Inc. we support children in becoming confident, capable people who have a sound sense of their abilities and interests and the capacity to take age-appropriate responsibility for their own safety.
 We extend this support to adult caregivers, who may join their child while participating in family-focussed activities as well as volunteers and staff members.